yassine-rd/fish-detector/README.md

 ![Project illustration](https://raw.githubusercontent.com/yassine-rd/fish-detector/master/assets/github-illustration.png)

-Three species of fish that are common in aquariums belong to the genus Paracheirodon, which is a member of the family Characidae.
+Three fish species that are common in aquariums belong to the genus Paracheirodon, which is a member of the family Characidae.
 It is native to the tropical regions of South America.

 The Paracheirodon species range in size from 3 to 5 cm, are social, uninterested in other inhabitants, and living in groups of around ten individuals.